scriptPilot/app-framework/DOCUMENTATION.md

   For rollback, add `--version x.y.z` parameter to any deployment command.

 - Backup
+  - `npm run backup` to create a snapshot of the Firebase database and user list
-  - `npm run snapshot` to create a snapshot of your project file
+  - `npm run snapshot` to create a snapshot of your project folder

 ## Project folder structure